SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Pipeline code

 \subsection{Required IDL libraries}

-The following IDL code/libraries are required: \begin{description} \item[IDL-astro:] We use code from the IDLAstro library \citep{1993ASPC...52..246L}, mainly for manipulating FITS headers.
-We get the code from the git repository at \url{git://github.com/wlandsman/IDLAstro.git}. \item[Coyote:] We make use of mainly plotting routines from the Coyote library \citep{fanning11traditional}.
-The code is available in a maintained version as a git repository at \url{https://github.com/idl-coyote/coyote}. \item[Mpfit:] Many steps in the pipeline requires non-linear model fitting.
-For some of them we use the Levenberg-Marquardt algorithm as implemented in the IDL mpfit routines by \citet{2009ASPC..411..251M}, available for download from \url{http://www.physics.wisc.edu/~craigm/idl/down/mpfit.tar.gz}.
+The following IDL code/libraries are required: \begin{description} \item[IDLAstro:] We use code from the IDL Astronomy User's Library \citepads{1993ASPC...52..246L}, mainly to manipulate FITS headers and extensions.
+This library is available through git\footnote{\url{git://github.com/wlandsman/IDLAstro.git}}.
+The hash of the latest commit is \texttt{0da32286d31d}. \item[Coyote:] We make use of mainly plotting routines from the Coyote library \citep{fanning11traditional}.
+The code is available in a maintained version as a git repository\footnote{\url{https://github.com/idl-coyote/coyote}}.
+The hash of the latest commit is \texttt{ff720efbfa9a}. \item[Mpfit:] Many steps in SSTRED require nonlinear model fitting.
+For some of them, we use the Levenberg--Marquardt algorithm as implemented in the IDL mpfit routines by \citetads{2009ASPC..411..251M}, available for download from the author's web site\footnote{\url{http://www.physics.wisc.edu/~craigm/idl/down/mpfit.tar.gz}}.
+The current version is 1.85, from 2017-01-03.
 (A C version of mpfit is also incorporated in some of the C/C++ code.) \end{description}

-The pipeline command \texttt{red\_update} makes sure that both the pipeline repository and the required libraries are up to date.